 Confused.com enters the maze of credit card ownership to find out which banks own which cards.

 One of the UK’s biggest credit card providers is MBNA Europe Bank.

 As well as offering its own-brand credit cards, it also provides plastic for:

-Barclaycard are also a major card issuer after acquiring Discover Financial Services’ UK credit card portfolio last year.
+Barclaycard is also a major card issuer, having acquired Discover Financial Services’ UK credit card portfolio in 2008.

-While most of us may not have heard of Discover before, many of its brands are household names, such as Goldfish, Morgan Stanley and the Caravan Club.
+While most of us may not have heard of Discover before, many of its brands are (or were) household names, such as Goldfish, Morgan Stanley and the Caravan Club.

 Barclaycard has since rebranded all these cards to contain the Barclaycard name, but also provides a number of cards for third parties including Sky, Thomas Cook, Argos, Bhs and Hilton Hotels.

 A number of banks operate cards under several of their own brand names:

 The Royal Bank of Scotland has credit cards bearing its own name and NatWest’s, as well as Mint.